KSU-CIS300-Fall2023/Homework-4-Docs.github.io/docs/index.md

 ## Testing
 When you are ready to test your program, open the TrieTests.cs and CipherTests.cs files in the KSU.CIS300.CryptoSolver.Tests project.
 Each of these files include test cases that have been commented out using /* … */ tags.
 (The test cases were commented out so they wouldn’t cause build errors before your code was finished.)

 Uncomment the tests cases in both TrieTests.cs and CipherTests.cs, run them, and ensure that they all pass.
-Additionally, make sure you program works correctly on all the test cases shown in the “Sample Walkthroughs” section of this document.
+Additionally, make sure your program works correctly on all the test cases shown in the “Sample Walkthroughs” section of this document.
 We also recommend testing your program on your own sample messages (first encrypting them and then decrypting them).

 ### Performance
-All of the test cases should finish within the allotted one second, and all of the tests in the “Sample Walkthroughs” section should also finish in less than a second each.
+All of the test cases should finish within the allotted two seconds, and all of the tests in the “Sample Walkthroughs” section should also finish in less than a couple of seconds each.
 On your own messages, you may encounter some cases that take much longer to decrypt, such as a very short message whose words contain a lot of unique letters.
 This is to be expected.
 In general, your program will behave the fastest when decrypting messages with more words and with more common letters among the different words.

 Encryption should always appear nearly instantaneous, no matter the length of the message.